shashankAcn/cldr-ta/README.md

 #### Security Considerations

-Since Security in an Architecture is of Paramount importance, the following features are implemented in the solution:
+Since Security in an Architecture is of Paramount importance, the following features are implemented in the solution.
+All the security features make sure that unintended access to the AWS resources in not allowed.

 1. EC2 instances are placed in Private Subnets with no Public IPs
+2. No Traffic enters/leaves the VPC
-2. The Security Groups for EC2 instances only allow traffic from the Application Load Balancer's Security Group on Port 80
+3. The Security Groups for EC2 instances only allow traffic from the Application Load Balancer's Security Group on Port 80
-3. The Application Load Balancer can only be accessed on Port 80
+4. The Application Load Balancer can only be accessed on Port 80
-4. No ssh allowed on EC2 instances
+5. No ssh allowed on EC2 instances
-5. Internet Traffic allowed on EC2 instances only via NAT Gateway
+6. Internet Traffic allowed on EC2 instances only via NAT Gateway
-6. Images Stored on S3 can only be accessed via IAM Role
+7. Images Stored on S3 can only be accessed via IAM Role
-7. Bucket created is Private only
+8. Bucket created is Private only
-8. No Bastion Host provided which can SSH to EC2 instances
+9. No Bastion Host provided which can SSH to EC2 instances

+#### Application Provision & Automation

+Since, all the resources created for the Solution are automated and created via Cloudformation, its very easy for the entire AWS stack to be recreated and provisioned (say in Region Failure).
+If we have to share the application for someone else to build and run, all we need to provide is the Cloudforamtion YAML.
+Since, there are no dependencies for a specific AWS Account/person, the YAML will run on any AWS account in chosen Region.

+#### Application Portability